carpentries-incubator/good-practices-lesson/episodes/3-documentation.md

 ::::::::::::::::::::::::::::::::::::: challenge
-## Exercise: Identify proper docstring
+## Exercise: Identify a proper docstring

 Which of the following options is the correct function with a proper docstring?